wbPTI/devPTIpack/README.md

 After the basic app folder was created, users need to populate it with data and make some minor edits.

-Step 1.
+-   Step 1.
 Prepare proper `metadata.xlsx` and `shapes.rds` files; Files
     names can be anything.
 One will have to specify correct paths to the files in `app.R`.

-Step 2.
+-   Step 2.
 Place shapes and metadata into the `app-data` folder.
 Use the `app-data` folder to store also other data such as archive with the geometrical boundaries or metadata pdf documentation.

-Step 3.
+-   Step 3.
 Knit `metadata.Rmd` in order to generate `metadata.pdf`
     documentation of the data used in the app.
 This documentation is based on the `metadata.xlsx` and `shapes.rds`.
 Remember to re-render metadata PDF whenever the metadata changes.

-Step 4.
-Modify the `app.R` file specifying paths to `metadata.xlsx`, `shapes.rds`, pdf documentation and archive with the geometrical boundaries.
+-   Step 4.
+Modify the `app.R` file specifying paths to `metadata.xlsx`,
+    `shapes.rds`, pdf documentation and archive with the geometrical boundaries.
 Change the app’s name and tune `devPTIpack::launch_pti()` function according to your needs.

     Note, that `inp_dta` parameter in `devPTIpack::launch_pti()` shell be specified as a pre-loaded r object.
-As it is usually generated based on the `metadata.xlsx`, use `devPTIpack::fct_template_reader()` (see `?devPTIpack::fct_template_reader`).
+As it is usually generated based on the `metadata.xlsx`, use
+    `devPTIpack::fct_template_reader()` (see
+    `?devPTIpack::fct_template_reader`).

-Step 5.
+-   Step 5.
 Run the app and troubleshoot its functioning.
 Remember, if the app does not start, it is likely that there are some discrepancies in the data preparation.
 Always use the built-in data to check if the app launches from its own folder.
 You may try using `devPTIpack::validate_geometries()` or `devPTIpack::validate_metadata()` to check if geometries or metadata are prepared properly.
 These validation functions, however, are not exhaustive, thus, consult `vignette("dataprep")` or ask for help.

-Step 6.
+-   Step 6.
 Develop additional functionality in folder `R`.

-Step 7. `landing-page.md` is an optional parameter and may be used for customizing the info modal that pops-up when the app launches.
+-   Step 7. `landing-page.md` is an optional parameter and may be used for customizing the info modal that pops-up when the app launches.

-Fully specified app folder may look like this:
+Fully, completed app folder may look like this:

     +-- app-data
     |   +-- admin_bounds.rds